Switzerland - Kyrgyzstan: cooperation programme 2017-2021

 On 14 November 1994, an official cooperation agreement was signed between the Swiss and Kyrgyz Governments and in 1996 the Swiss Cooperation Office was opened in Bishkek.
 Later, the Swiss Government decided to open an Embassy in the Kyrgyz Republic, inaugurated on 5 November 2012.
 The Cooperation Office is an important pillar of the Swiss Embassy with more than 20 staff members.

-Since 1994, Switzerland has provided more than CHF 370 million to Kyrgyzstan (around KGS 26 billion) in the form of technical, financial and humanitarian support.
+Since 1994, Switzerland has provided more than CHF 390 million to Kyrgyzstan (more than KGS 27 billion) in the form of technical, financial and humanitarian support.

 Swiss Cooperation in Kyrgyzstan